mchav/mchav.github.io/_posts/2026-01-16-learning-better-decision-tree-splits.md

 ## Features and meaning

-When people say feature engineering is “manual,” I think what they really mean is: the good features are the ones you can explain without apologizing.
+In practice, the strongest features are the ones you can explain simply.
+To yourself and to others.

 If I write down `clicks / impressions`, I can call it “conversion rate.”
 If I write down `price / sqft`, I can call it “price per square foot.”
 If I write down `revenue - costs`, I can call it “profit.”